chef/concrete/README.md

 ## How It Works ##

-A project that uses concrete, will have a minimal `Makefile` that includes a set of standard rules in `.concrete/rebar.mk`.
+A project that uses concrete, will have a minimal `Makefile` that includes a set of standard rules in `concrete.mk`.
 The project will also contain both a `rebar.config` file and a `rebar.config.script` file.
 The `.script` config is evaluated by rebar after the standard config is read.
 The script looks for